 Wednesday Open Space Night at CT HackerspaceOPEN TO THE PUBLIC NIGHT !
 Stop by to visit and have fun.Wednesday, January 30th6:00 PMCT Hackerspace30 Echo Lake Road, 3rd floor, Watertown, CT When you reach our address, follow Silk Street around the back of the building.
 Rear Main Entrance is at the top of the rampCT Hackerspace at 30 Echo Lake Road, 3rd floor Watertown, CT.
 GPS will get you to the address, then follow Silk Street around to the back of building.How to find us: Enter rear main door on second level, and take one flight up.

-The idea of this get together is to start a series of meetings to plan and build an all encompassing security door system to be used at the hackerspace.
-The plan involves more than the standard RFID off the shelf systems that currently exist.
-I hope to document our work and publish it as we go / when we're done to help other spaces and groups with a new take on a security system.
-MEETING ONE will be brainstorming / accessing actual needs and listing wishful features.
-If time permits, then categorize the idea into over systems.
+The collaboration continues on building an all encompassing security door system to be used at the hackerspace.
+We will invent, build and test our ideas.
+A hope to document our work as we go / and and publish it when we're done to help other spaces and groups with a new take on a security system.

 Project Open Sesame: Building an Arduino based Access System - MEETING 3

 CT Hackerspace 30 Echo Lake Road, 3rd floor, Watertown, CT

 Submitted by CT Hackerspace on Mon, 01/14/2013 - 8:33pm